Stow House

-The Stow House is a U.S. historical landmark in Goleta, California.
+The Stow House is a U.S. historical landmark in Goleta, California, United States.
 Formerly the headquarters of Rancho La Patera, the Stow House, in the Carpenter Gothic style, is now the headquarters of Goleta Historical Society which preserves and interprets the history of the Goleta Valley.

 History

 The Stow House was once the headquarters of Rancho La Patera, on the original Rancho La Goleta.
 In 1871, William Whitney Stow, a legal counsel for Southern Pacific Railroad in San Francisco, purchased 1043 acre costing $28,677 for his son, Sherman P. Stow.
 Sherman Stow built a Carpenter Gothic Victorian home on the site and moved into the house with his bride, Ida G. Hollister, in 1873.
 The family expanded the house in two major renovations in the 1880s and 1910s.
 The house was occupied by three generations of Stow descendants.

 Lemon orchard

 In 1875, 3,000 lemon trees were planted in the first commercial lemon orchard planting in California.
 Sherman Stow's son, state senator Edgar Whitney Stow, set up a research laboratory at the ranch and developed disease resistant lemon rootstock of great value to local growers.
 The earliest commercial irrigation in the area took place on the ranch using the pond created by the Stows.
 The pond was expanded to create Lake Los Carneros which remains within the park.